Chris T-T

-Christopher Jon Thorpe-Tracey (born 16 September 1974), known professionally as Chris T-T, is an English singer-songwriter based in Brighton.
+Christopher Jon Thorpe-Tracey (born 16 September 1974), known professionally as Chris T-T, is an English retired writer, singer-songwriter and record producer based in Brighton.
 In a 20-year career he released 10 studio albums, two live collections and a number of collaborations.
-He is also a speaker, piano accompanist, activist and radio presenter, and he has written for a range of publications.
+Thorpe-Tracey is also an author, piano accompanist, activist and radio presenter, and he has written for a range of publications.
 For several years he contributed a weekly column on the arts to the left-wing newspaper The Morning Star.
-T-T's most recent album is Best Of Chris T-T, a career retrospective double-CD released on 19 May 2017 by London-based independent label Xtra Mile Recordings.
+T-T's final commercial release was Best Of Chris T-T, a career retrospective double-CD released on 19 May 2017 by London-based independent label Xtra Mile Recordings.

-While T-T did not achieve mainstream success, his influence as an underground artist is widely felt and his music was consistently praised by critics over two decades.
+While Chris T-T did not achieve mainstream success, his influence as an underground artist is widely felt and his music was consistently praised by critics over two decades.

 Biography

 Early life

 Christopher Jon Thorpe-Tracey was born and raised in Winchester, England.
 After performing in school bands, in 1993 he began an honours degree in Popular Music Studies at Bretton Hall College (Leeds University).
 In 1996, T-T gained his degree and joined Norfolk band Magoo as bass player, as they signed to Chemikal Underground Records.
 In May 1997, Chris T-T moved to London to work at the Press Association.

 In 1999, T-T's debut album Beatverse was released on his own Wine Cellar Records.
 BBC Radio 1 DJ Steve Lamacq played the song 'Shit From All Angles'.
 Following Beatverse, T-T signed to London-based independent label Snowstorm Records.